Gray754/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+a piece of info that cannot be mutated

-2. Where do you set initial state?
+2. Where do you set initial state? in the constructor method

-3. What method do you use to update state?
+3. What method do you use to update state? this.setState()

 ### Understand